 The president’s spokesperson brushes off talk of a coup as ‘trivia’ while lawyers and advocacy groups fight to declare the internet shutdown illegal

-Mnangagwa, who was accompanied by Charamba, cancelled a scheduled trip to a World Economic Forum meeting in Davos, Switzerland, saying it was necessary to “restore calm” in Zimbabwe.
+At least 12 people were killed during the protests.
+Mnangagwa, who was accompanied by Charamba, cancelled a scheduled trip to a World Economic Forum meeting in Davos, Switzerland, sayi...